 This course builds on the knowledge and skills of financial processing and reporting gained in Level 1 Accounting and develops useful employment skills.
 Students will investigate how a local business protects one of its most valuable assets, stock, against theft and fraud.
-They will also investigate how a contemporary accounting issue impacts the decision-making of a local entity.
 In combination with Economics, Accounting is a sound platform for future studies in commerce and business administration.

 Note: An alternative pathway is available within this option involving Unit Standards in Financial Capability for students wishing to improve their financial literacy.